Why is Conor McGregor So Famous? | Explained

 • Tell Aldo that he smells fear in him, a 'Beautiful Aroma that arouses me'

-• Sit behind him during a TV show, talk to him and touch his shoulder
+• Sit behind him during a TV show, talk to him, and touch his shoulder

 • Tells the translator to let Aldo know that "I'm his daddy"

-Double Champion to Mayweather
+From Double Champion to Fighting Floyd Mayweather

 McGregor would defeat Aldo in a mere 13 seconds and fight Nate Diaz twice before moving up to challenge for the Lightweight belt.